 Why is my care home only offering one kind of visit?

-The updated guidance for England clearly says that care homes should be enabling three different types of visits.
+The current guidance for England (which applies up until 18t July 2021) says that care homes should be enabling three different types of visits.
 These are:

-- up to two named visitors (children under two are not counted)
+- up to five named visitors (children under two are not counted)

 - other friends and family.

 This does not necessarily mean all three types of visits must be supported for each resident.
 The essential caregiver is only for those with higher needs, for example.

 From 19 July 2021, the government is lifting restrictions that limit each resident to five named visitors.

 We will update this FAQ when we have more information.

 What happens if my loved one’s care home has banned all visits?

 Sometimes there will be good reasons - like a coronavirus outbreak - why the home cannot offer the visiting that families would like.
 But under the new guidance for England, a care home should not put a 'blanket' ban in place.